justincbagley/piranha/README.md

 *Taking steps towards automating boring stuff during analyses of genetic data in phylogenomics & phylogeography...*

-PIrANHA v0.1.3 is a repository of shell scripts and code (e.g. R, Perl, and Python) designed to help automate processing and analysis of multilocus or genome-scale DNA sequence data in phylogenetics and phylogeography projects (Avise 2000; Felsensetin 2004).
+PIrANHA v0.1.3 is a repository of shell scripts and R scripts written by the author, as well as additional code (R, Perl, and Python scripts) from other authors, that is designed to help automate processing and analysis of DNA sequence data in phylogenetics and phylogeography research projects (Avise 2000; Felsensetin 2004).
 PIrANHA is fully command line-based and, rather than being structured as a single pipeline, it contains a series of scripts, some of which form pipelines, for aiding or completing tasks during evolutionary analyses of genetic data.
 Currently, PIrANHA scripts facilitate running or linking the software programs pyRAD (Eaton 2014), PartitionFinder (Lanfear et al. 2012), BEAST (Drummond et al. 2006, 2012), starBEAST (Heled & Drummond 2010), ExaBayes, and fastSTRUCTURE (Raj et al. 2014).
-I recently also added a draft script for processing PhyloMapper logfiles to extract information on the inferred ancestral geographic location.
+I recently also added a draft script for processing PhyloMapper logfiles to extract information on the inferred ancestral geographic location(s).

-The current code in PIrANHA has been written largely with a focus on 1) analyses of DNA sequence data and SNP loci generated from massively parallel sequencing runs on ddRAD-seq genomic libraries (e.g. Peterson et al. 2012), and 2) automating running these software programs on a remote supercomputer machine and retrieving and processing the results.
-Thus, whereas some PIrANHA scripts are written for use on the user's local machine, including [MAGNET](https://github.com/justincbagley/PIrANHA/tree/master/MAGNET-0.1.3) pipeline and [pyRAD2PartitionFinder](https://github.com/justincbagley/PIrANHA/tree/master/pyRAD2PartitionFinder) scripts, others are written with sections allowing the script to be submitted to run on a supercomputing cluster using code suitable for SLURM or TORQUE/PBS resource management systems (in some cases, this is noted by adding "Super" in the script filename, as in Super-pyRAD2PartitionFinder.sh).
+The current code in PIrANHA has been written largely with a focus on 1) analyses of DNA sequence data and SNP loci generated from massively parallel sequencing runs on ddRAD-seq genomic libraries (e.g. Peterson et al. 2012), and 2) automating running these software programs on a remote supercomputer machine, and then retrieving and processing the results.
+Whereas some PIrANHA scripts are written for use on the user's local machine, including the [MAGNET](https://github.com/justincbagley/PIrANHA/tree/master/MAGNET-0.1.3) pipeline and [pyRAD2PartitionFinder](https://github.com/justincbagley/PIrANHA/tree/master/pyRAD2PartitionFinder) scripts, others are written with sections allowing the script to be submitted to run on a supercomputing cluster using code suitable for SLURM or TORQUE/PBS resource management systems (in some cases, this functionality is noted by adding "Super" in the script filename, as in Super-pyRAD2PartitionFinder.sh).

-### DISTRIBUTION STRUCTURE AND PIPELINES

-*What is in PIrANHA?*

-PIrANHA is a mixture of shell scripts and R scripts written by the author, as well as Perl or Python code from other workers.
-This repository lists the files and folders within PIrANHA above.
+### Distribution Structure and Pipelines

 **What's new in this release?**

 The current release, PIrANHA v0.1.3, includes a new 'BEASTRunner.sh' script that automates batch uploading and submission of multiple XML input files, corresponding to BEAST1 or BEAST2 runs, to a remote supercomputing cluster.

 *What is possible with PIrANHA?* *Who cares?*

 **How PIrANHA scripts work together**

-PIrANHA facilitates analysis pipelines that could be of interest to nearly anyone conducting evolutionary analyses of DNA sequence data using recent maximum-likelihood and Bayesian methods. **Figure 1** and **Figure 2** below demonstrate flow and interactions of the current pipelines with **software** and **"file-types"** used to generate input for PIrANHA in the left column, and the way these are processed within/using PIrANHA illustrated in the right column.
+PIrANHA facilitates analysis pipelines that could be of interest to nearly anyone conducting evolutionary analyses of DNA sequence data using maximum-likelihood and Bayesian methods. **Figure 1** and **Figure 2** below demonstrate flow and interactions of the current pipelines with **software** and **"file types"** used to generate input for PIrANHA in the left column, and the way these are processed within/using PIrANHA illustrated in the right column.
 External software programs are shown in balloons with names in black italic font, while PIrANHA scripts are given in blue.
 Arrows show the flow of files through different pipelines, which terminate in results (shown right of final arrows at far right of each diagram).

 ![alt tag](https://cloud.githubusercontent.com/assets/10584087/19273172/e92c125a-8fa1-11e6-9985-89739f33d932.png)
 **Figure 1**